Orleans Parish Medical Society Charter & By-Laws

-Active members are required to hold regular membership in the Louisiana State Medical Society.
+Active members are encouraged but no longer required to hold regular membership in the Louisiana State Medical Society.

 Privileges - Active Members shall be privileged to attend all meetings and to take part in all proceedings, and shall be eligible to hold any office or honor within the privileges of this Society, as long as they conform to the Charter and these By-Laws.